celsojr/DotnetWasm/README.md

 ```

 ## Run Raylib games
-Installing the wasm tools for net7.0
+Installing the wasm tools for net7.0 (Support for net7.0 only at the moment)
 ```
 dotnet workload restore --skip-sign-check
 ```